Angle-Based Sensor Network Localization: Angle-Based Sensor Network Localization

 \subsection{Angle Localizability}

-{ After formulating the ASNL problem as the QCQP (\ref{qcqp}), we strive to answer the question: what kind of sensor networks will make the ASNL problem have a unique solution?
-In this subsection, we will answer this question by proposing the definition of angle localizability and a graphical condition for angle localizability. }
+After formulating the ASNL problem as the QCQP (\ref{qcqp}), we strive to answer the question in this subsection: what kind of sensor networks will make the ASNL problem have a unique solution?

 \begin{definition} A sensor network is {\it angle localizable} if there is a unique feasible solution to (\ref{qcqp}). \end{definition}

 Fig. \ref{fig localizability} shows three demonstrations for Definition \ref{de angle localizability}.
 The following Lemma gives a necessary condition for sensor networks to be angle localizable.